A participant needs to

 onadvance: The mapping is newly computed for every mapping of coupling data.
 This can be expensive and is only recommend if you know exactly why you want to do this.

-Concerning mapping methods, preCICE offers three variants:
+Concerning mapping methods, preCICE offers four variants:

 nearest-neighbor: A first-order method, which is fast, easy to use, but, of course, has numerical deficiencies.